 Three food courts cover the range of culinary options from quick-serve and fast food to luxurious sit-down steakhouses.
 And an IMAX theater provides a big-screen entertainment option to shoppers who want to take a break.

-The King of Prussia Mall had humble beginnings: At its 1963 opening, one of the big draws was a local grocery store, and the connecting walkways were outdoors.
-But visionaries continued to expand the footprint and today, the Mall's 2.6 million square feet of retail space welcomes 25 million visitors a year; five million of which arrive in the November-December timeframe to enjoy the wide variety of gift possibilities, a rotation of cheery concerts and a dazzling holiday display.
+Looking at it today, it is hard to image that the King of Prussia Mall had humble beginnings: At its 1963 opening, one of the big draws was a local grocery store, and the connecting walkways were outdoors.
+But visionaries continued to expand the footprint and today, the Mall's 2.6 million square feet of retail space welcomes 25 million visitors a year.
+More retail space is on the way as the mall is in the middle of yet another expansion project to provide an even greater variety of shopping options.

 Despite its size, the King of Prussia Mall maintains a personal touch that enables shopping to be an experience, not a chore.
 Parking lot shuttles, "stay and shop" hotel deals and even a free personal shopper/style consultant are all perks.